hnutie/PasswordManager/README.md

-# PasswordManager
+# PasswordManager by Adas
-Password Manager by Adas
+Currently to be ran by some IDE, working on converting to exectuable file.